This is the searchbox for the COCC website

-Surveys the major periods of visual arts in the West, with a focus on the ancient world.
+Surveys the major periods of visual arts in the West, with a focus on the Middle Ages and the Renaissance.
 Introduces students to the concepts of art and surveys the development of art in historical context from the Early Middle Ages through the Late Renaissance.
 Emphasizes selected works of painting, sculpture, architecture, and other arts studied in relation to the cultures producing them.
 Recommended preparation: WR 065.

 Credits: 4Hours per weekLecture: 4 Lab: